 - Ice cream is far preferable to pie, which combines starches and sweets.

-Besides his apparent healing powers, he was able to lapse into a catatonic trance from which he would give “readings,” sometimes involving the past lives of people near him and other times involving predictions of the future; of the more than 20,000 readings he gave, some 14,000 survive.
-Among his various predictions, Cayce is largely responsible for the enduring legend of Atlantis as a super-advanced island-nation swallowed into the ocean and forgotten by history.
+When he wasn’t healing dropsy, Cayce was giving “readings,” in he lapsed into a catatonic trance and tapped into some kind of mystic telepathic communication channel, delivering pronouncements on the past lives of people around him and predictions for the future.
+He did not shy from putting these predictions on the record: some 14,000 readings survive.
+Among those predictions, Cayce is largely responsible for popularizing the legend of Atlantis as an advanced civilization swallowed into the ocean.
 How advanced?
-Advanced enough that they created a death ray he predicted would be re-discovered by the US in 1958.
-Advanced enough that they powered the entire city through a giant glowing crystal, until they turned said crystal to 11 and it self-destructed, triggering the volcanic activity that doomed them (this after they had discovered electricity and harnessed atomic power, but set it aside in favor of the Great Crystal).
-He even predicted Atlantis would re-emerge from the depths in 1968 or 1969.
-Maybe it happened and the media just missed it, 1968 was a busy year.
-2001 should have seen us finding a secret chamber beneath the Sphinx, containing the magic library of the Atlanteans.
-Where’s my mystic knowledge of the ancients?
+Advanced enough that they invented a death ray that would be re-discovered by the US in 1958.
+Advanced enough that they developed electricity and atomic power, but powered the entire nation through an even more advanced giant glowing crystal, which was eventually overburdened and self-destructed, triggering the volcanic eruption that destroyed the island.
+Cayce even predicted that Atlantis would re-emerge from the depths in 1968 or 1969; maybe it happened and it got lost in the shuffle.
+And 2001 should have seen us finding a secret chamber beneath the Sphinx, containing the library of the Atlanteans, and the secret of the Great Crystal.
+Where is my mystic knowledge of the ancients?

-Other predictions include California breaking off into the ocean, New York and Connecticut breaking off into the ocean (he covered all his bases on the North America front: “Many portions of the East Coast will be disturbed, as well as many portions of the West Coast, and the central portions of the United States.”
+Cayce also predicted that California would break off into the ocean.
+He predicted that New York and Connecticut would break off into the ocean.
+He covered all his bases when it comes to North American catastrophes: “Many portions of the East Coast will be disturbed, as well as many portions of the West Coast, and the central portions of the United States.”
 So everywhere then?
-Great, thanks.), and Japan breaking apart and being swallowed up by the ocean…sounds familiar…
+Great, thanks.
+He also predicted Japan would break apart and be swallowed by the ocean…

-Also, China being converted to Christianity.
-Like Nostradamus, his vague warnings are twisted into prophecy and there’s no shortage of true believers (though he was not well-regarded by leading contemporary parapsychologist JB Rhine).
-Not that it mattered to Cayce, who demanded credit even for his incorrect predictions: “Prophecy is never given for any other purpose than as a warning.
+Like Nostradamus, his oodles of warnings have been selectively chosen and twisted into prophecy by true believers.
+Not that your belief mattered to Cayce, who demanded credit for incorrect predictions: “Prophecy is never given for any other purpose than as a warning.
 For this reason, a successful prophecy is one that has been averted and therefore does not happen.”
-I refer to this belief as “Edgar Cayce’s Epistemological Nightmare.”
+When he’s right, he’s right.
+You have to give him that.
+But also when he’s wrong, he’s right.
+You have to give him that too.